-There are numerous reasons that children miss education, so every circumstance needs to be considered on a case-by-case basis.
+There are numerous reasons that children miss education, so every circumstance needs to be considered on a child by child basis.
 However, some particular groups of children vulnerable to missing education have been identified as: -

 - Young people who have committed offences

-- Children living in women's refuges
+- Children living in refuges

 - Children of homeless families including those living in temporary and emergency accommodation

 - Missing children and runaways

-- Children with long term medical or emotional problems
+- Children with long term medical or emotional issues

 - Children We Care For

 - Newly migrant children

 - Young Carers

 - Children from Gypsy/Traveller heritages

 - Teenage mothers

-- Children who are expelled from school

-- Children who are electively home educated due to dissatisfaction with their originalschool

-- Children and young people who abuse drugs and alcohol

-- Children of Service personnel

-- Trafficked children

-- Privately Fostered Children

-- Children at risk of radicalisation

-- Children at risk of harm/neglect

-- Children and young people supervised by the Youth Justice & Exploitation Service

-- Children who cease to attend school
+- Children who are permanently excluded from school - Children who are electively home educated due to dissatisfaction with their original school - Children and young people who abuse drugs and alcohol - Children of Military personnel - Trafficked children - Privately Fostered Children - Children at risk of radicalisation - Children at risk of harm/neglect - Children and young people supervised by the Youth Justice & Exploitation Service - Children who cease to attend school - Children being forced into marriage - Children involved in 'honour' based violence - Children involved with female genital mutilation - Children leaving independent schools due to permanent exclusion or nonpayment of fees

-Children missing education and partner agencies:
+7. Children missing education and partner agencies: